MirantisContainers/mke-docs/content/docs/concepts/architecture/architecture.md

 ### Container Network Interface (CNI)

-By default, MKE 4 installs Calico as the CNI plugin.
-This is done by specifying `calico` in the network provider field of the k0s configuration.

-Calico is installed with the following configuration:
+By default, MKE 4 installs Calico as the CNI plugin with the following configuration:

 - IPv4 only with a fixed Pod CIDR of `10.244.0.0/16`.
 - The datastore mode is set to `kdd`.